arianbarakat/portfolio2keyword/README.md

 stopwords = stopwords.union(set('hello'))
 ```

-The portfolio can consist of strings of any sort, ranging from simple sentences to full-text documents.
+The portfolio can consist of text strings of any sort, ranging from simple sentences to full-text documents.

 In this example, we will use the following texts:

 > “Text mining, also referred to as text data mining, roughly equivalent to text analytics, is the process of deriving high-quality information from text.”

 ---

-### Initialization and Keyword Ranking
+### Initialization

 ```python